A large-scale concept that works hand in hand with Luohu's urban renewal to create a well-structured, navigable district

 Luohu Streetscape Renovation

-Sasaki took first place in the international competition for Luohu Streetscape, Luohu Railway Station, and Guang-shen Railway Renovation Design in Shenzhen, China.
-Luohu is the first district developed in the city of Shenzhen, which serves as the gateway connecting Hong Kong and Shenzhen.
-Multiple human and natural factors have affected the district for years.
+Sasaki took first place in the international design competition for Luohu Streetscape, Luohu Railway Station, and Guang-shen Railway Corridor Renovation in Shenzhen, China.

-The concept of Sasaki’s design scheme, “From Luohu Bridge to Artery of Life,” uses public open spaces and a transportation hub as the catalyst for transforming the district.
-Reimagined industrial parcels become vital spaces within the urban fabric while surgical redevelopment at strategic locations improves the city’s overall image and structure.
-Care is given to celebrate the unique character of each public street while still improving circulation for pedestrians and bike riders.
+The concept of Sasaki’s design scheme is “From Luohu Bridge to the Artery of Life.”
+It takes public open spaces and a transportation hub as catalysts for the holistic transformation of the district; converts existing industrial parcels into vital uses in urban life and introduces surgical redevelopment at strategic locations to improve overall urban structure; promotes infill projects to improve the Luohu’s image; celebrates the unique character of each public street while improving circulation for pedestrians and bike riders.

-In the long-term scope, the north-south corridor along the Guang-Shen Railway and Buji River will be transformed into the “Artery of Life”—traversing the center of the district.
-This “Artery” will connect the city core areas like the Luohu Port and the new proposed Sungang Area, and will catalyze the urban renewal and industrial upgrading of the adjacent areas.
-The Artery of Life will become the new gateway from Luohu to Hong Kong, and even the world.
+In the long-term, the north-south corridor along the Guang-Shen Railway and Buji River will be transformed into the “Artery of Life”— a major public open space corridor traversing the center of the district.
+It will connect the existing urban core with Luohu Port and the newly proposed Sungang Transportation Hub, catalyzing the industrial iteration and urban regeneration of adjacent areas.
+The Artery of Life will become the new gateway from Luohu to Hong Kong and the world.

-Seven aspects are studied and integrated into the streetscape design: transportation, program, urban façade, storm water management, planting, site furnishing, and signage systems.
-The renovated streets will provide more efficient urban services and higher-quality spaces.
+Seven aspects were studied and integrated into the streetscape design: transportation, program, building façade, stormwater management, planting, site furnishing, and signage systems.
+The renovated streets will provide more efficient urban services and higher quality spaces.

-The streets, based on their positioning, are given individual characters.
-Dedicated bike lanes and clear right-of-way for the pedestrians are proposed to provide a safe, slow, and charming traffic experience on the street level.
-Various programs organized in diverse spatial forms will compliment with diverse uses found within the adjacent commercial, office, residential, and civic buildings.
-With the holistic renovation, the streets will serve as a medium for vital, exciting urban living.
+Individual characteristics of each street are celebrated based on their existing conditions and positioning for future.
+Dedicated bike lanes and clear right-of-way for pedestrians are proposed to provide a safe, slow, and engaging experience on the street level.
+Various programs organized in diverse spatial forms will compliment the uses found within adjacent commercial, office, residential, and civic buildings.
+With holistic renovation, the streets will serve as major platforms for exciting urban living.